alexandremendoncaalvaro/install-opencv-dlib-raspbian/README.md

 In raspi-config: Go back to the main screen and then select Boot Options => Desktop / CLI => Console Autologin:
 ![cli login](https://www.pyimagesearch.com/wp-content/uploads/2017/05/raspbian_dlib_install_console_login.jpg)

-In raspi-config: Go back to the main screen and select Advanced Options => Memory Split, where you’ll see the 64MB prompt:
+In raspi-config: Go back to the main screen and select Advanced Options => Memory Split, where you’ll see the 64MB (or other value) prompt:
 ![memory split](https://www.pyimagesearch.com/wp-content/uploads/2017/05/raspbian_dlib_install_memory_split.jpg)

 Update this value to be 16MB and then exit.